Caring for Your Grillo Kitchen

 - Repeat the last 3 steps as necessary for more stubborn marks

 - Never use any abrasive or scouring cleaning products, which will damage the surface of the coating and decrease its durability

 * Hard water contains minerals that can leave marks on the surface, therefore distilled or softened water is best for cleaning.
 If you are using hard water then avoid doing it in direct sunlight, and dry the surface quickly when you have finished.
 As when you clean your car, cleaning the surface while it is hot will bake residue onto it which is very difficult to remove.

-For the porcelain worksurfaces, a simple wash with warm water and mild detergent is fine before everyday use.
-Any spills e.g., grease, food, red wine should be cleared up quickly to avoid any long-term staining.
+For the porcelain work surfaces, a simple wash with warm water and mild detergent is sufficient before everyday use.
+Any spills such as grease, food or red wine should be removed quickly to avoid any long-term staining.